TYPO3-Documentation/t3docs-screenshots/README.rst

 On the welcome page you can select the action you want to perform:

-- create screenshots by processing the available ``screenshots.json`` through the Screenshots Runner or
+- create screenshots by processing the available ``screenshots.json`` through the screenshots runner or
 - compare new screenshots with the originals and copy the new screenshots

 .. image:: docs/screenshots_manager_welcome.png